tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Setting Variables
 =================

-- At this step let’s set some variables up.
-It’s not necessary to do it at this point, however it will make our lives easier for the rest of the lab.
+In this subsection we'll create some variables.
+It’s not necessary to do it at this point, however it will make things easier for the rest of the lab.

 - Variables have 2 settings, **Secret** and **Runtime**.
 Normally variables are stored in plaintext and shown in the window here, the **Secret** setting changes that (perfect for passwords). **Runtime** specifies if this variable should be static (and only editable here) or should be able to be changed during the Launch Process.